Table Of Contents

 Multi-cloud deployments are generally more complex than other strategies.
 The following challenges make implementing a multi-cloud strategy challenging:

-• It can be difficult to find people with the skills for your particular multi-cloud deployment, so you may need to train them yourself.
+• Finding people with the skills for your particular multi-cloud deployment can be difficult, so you may need to train them yourself.

 • Because cloud providers’ APIs differ, synchronizing workloads across multiple clouds can be challenging.